 - Board member, Professional Services Council

-- Founding member and Director, Coalition of International Development Companies
+- Founding member and Chair, Council of International Development Companies

 “DAI, put simply, has an insatiable appetite to stretch.
 At our best, we combine what we know with what we have learned to tackle the next, bigger challenge.
 Our appetite to stretch moved the company from preparing reports to implementing projects; it challenged us to enter new technical areas and new geographies; it is driving us onward even now to find new ways to achieve our mission.”

 — James Boomgard, addressing DAI's all-staff conference, February 2009